In this lesson, I show you how to optimize your guitar practice time so that you get more value out of each hour you put in.

 It’s something you can do while waiting for a friend or in a queue, or else doing a menial task that you can do on automation – that is, something you can do without thinking, such as washing the dishes.

-One last thing before we start the process: Practicing the guitar without a guitar does not replace practicing with a guitar in your hand but complements it.
+One final point before we begin: practicing the guitar without a guitar does not replace, but rather complements, practicing with a guitar in your hand.

 The goal is to earn more practice time, not to replace what you’re already doing on the instrument.